ExCiteS/communitymaps-help/_en/delete-your-account.md

 ---
 layout: english
-title: "Delete account"
+title: "Delete your account"
-subtitle: **Please note** - When you delete your account, your profile will be permantely removed and your contributions will be made anonymous.
+subtitle: "*Please note* - When you delete your account, your profile will be permantely removed and your contributions will be made anonymous."

 ---

 ## Deleting your account